zzonyo/trust-docs-test/source/index.html.md

 ## API Technical Support
 If you have any other questions on API, you can contact us by below ways:

-1) Join official QQ group (火币网API交流群(8), 595882031), please tell your UID and programming language in your join request.
+1、Join official QQ group (火币网API交流群(8), 595882031), please tell your UID and programming language in your join request.

-2) Send email to api_service@huobi.com
+2、Send email to api_service@huobi.com
 In order to better understand your question and respond you quickly, please use below template in your email:

 ```